isomerpages/enterprisesg-sac-old/README.md

 Most of the pages follow the isomerpages leftnav-page-content template layout.
 More details for editing each page can be viewed in the official [isomer documentation for inner page](https://isomer.gov.sg/documentation/inner-page/overview/).

-### Editing Our Organisation and Structure Section
+### Editing Our Organisation and Structure Page
-The 'Our Organisation and Structure' Section uses the isomerpages our-team template layout.
+The 'Our Organisation and Structure' page uses the isomerpages our-team template layout.
 The content for the page can be edited by editing the our-team.yml file in the _data folder.

-The organisation chart section was customised with specific code.
+The 'Organisation Chart' section is referred to as the 'Board-of-Directors' (renamed as 'Organisation Chart' for SAC website) section in the isomerpages template, and was customised with specific code.
 It can be edited using the steps:

-The carousel portion of the programmes section can be hidden or shown using these steps:

 1. Select your “Staging” Branch in the repository
 2. Go into the “misc” folder